-This program is designed to enable graduate students and professionals in public health, the arts, and other health and human services professions to engage the arts to enhance public health, increase health literacy and promote healthy lifestyles.
+Engage the arts to enhance public health, advance health communication, address health disparities and injustice and promote a culture of health.
+This program is designed for graduate students and professionals in public health, the arts, and other health and human services professions who are interested in empowering their communities through the arts.
 You can request more information or start an application to learn more.

 Forge partnerships between public health & creative professionals.
-Use the arts – including drama, murals, music, performance art, and digital media – to help build more effective public health programs.
+Use the arts – including drama, murals, music, performance art, and digital media – to help create a culture of health.

-For those interested in practicing arts in health in their community to improve wellbeing outside of a hospital—but not as a part of a public health program or health communication effort—our graduate certificate in arts in medicine (GC) or master of arts in arts in medicine (MA) may better suit your goals.
+For those interested in practicing arts in health in a clinical setting or in their community as part of a hospital outreach program—but not as a part of a public health program, community-oriented, or health communication effort—our graduate certificate in arts in medicine (GC) or master of arts in arts in medicine (MA) may better suit your goals.

 This online graduate course explores the deepest questions at the heart of arts in health.
 From historical perspectives to theoretical foundations, the course engages at the intersection of the arts, creativity and health promotion to facilitate an understanding of these complex and interwoven disciplines.
 Lively discussions and all course materials help inform the field and practice of arts in health in a variety of settings.
 This is the initial core course for the Master of Arts (MA) in Arts in Medicine and the Graduate Certificate in Arts in Medicine.
 (This course can be taken as an elective by nonmajors.)